HadrienGardeur/web-speech-recommended-voices/README.md

 {
   "label": "Denise (France)",
-  "name": "Microsoft Denise Online (Natural) - French (France)", "note": "This voice is pre-loaded in Edge on desktop.
+  "name": "Microsoft Denise Online (Natural) - French (France)", "note": "This voice is preloaded in Edge on desktop.
 In other browsers, it requires the user to run Windows 11 and install the voice pack.", "language": "fr-FR",
   "gender": "female",
   "os": [